RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Theme**

 The theme to use.
-Defaults to Slate which is bundled with the application.
+Defaults to Linear which is bundled with the application.

 **Theme variant**